Vimeo wins U.S. appeal in music copyright case

 A lawyer for Capitol Records, a unit of Vivendi SA, and the Sony units declined to provide immediate comment.

-The case focused on the interpretation of the Digital Millennium Copyright Act (DMCA).
+The case focused on the interpretation of the Digital Millennium Copyright Act, or DMCA.

 The law protects internet service providers from liability when users upload copyrighted content while requiring them to remove the material if they receive notice or otherwise become aware of the infringement.